Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

      style="float: left; margin-right: 10px;" />

 {:start="2"}
-2. `Please enter the bathymetry/topography variable name`: `TOPO` in this example (you can get this info using the nco tool `ncdump -h Topobathy_300eb_postslarti_cor.nc`; nco available on the CCUB as well).
+2. `Please enter the bathymetry/topography variable name`: `TOPO` in this example (you can get this info using the nco tool `ncdump -h Topobathy_300eb_postslarti_cor.nc`; nco module available on the CCUB as well).

 3. `View-Edit/Mask`: You can `Highlight ocean cells with no current` and alter the land-sea mask manually.
 During this step, you have to make sure not to create any lakes, and that oceanic gateways are large enough to permit water flow (or just close them if that's better).
 Don't forget to `Compare and match files` and `File/Save` regularly, see step 4.